ssd-jeong/Alinea_Invest/README.md

 Clone Alinea Invest's Home Page

 There were 3 sections to this project.
-1. Your wealth is growing header
+1. Your Wealth is Growing Header
-2. Stack Category section
+2. Stack Category Section
 3. News

 Since all of the data for the first 2 sections was hardcoded, I resorted to hardcoding